There are 28 National Park Service Sites in California as of 2019. Of these 28, there is two sites that are shared with other states.

 This is another national park situated among the Sierra Nevada Mountain range in California.
 The park was established in 1980 and encompasses an area measuring over 400,000 acres.
 The park also includes the highest point in the US – Mount Whitney.
 Aside from Mount Whitney, the park is best known for the giant sequoia tress to which the park is named after.
 The park contains the General Sherman tree, which is considered as the world’s largest tree.
 It is located within Giant Forest wherein you can find half of the largest trees in the world.

 Whiskeytown-Shasta-Trinity National Recreation Area

 Located in Northern California, this national recreation area was established by the US Congress on 1965.
 The property consists of three units: Shasta Unit, Trinity Unit, and Whiskeytown Unit.
 Each of these units has different activities to offer for tourists.
-However, they do offer a lot of similarities too, such that all units have a large reservoir, natural terrains, and natural habitats.
-There are several populations of bears, deer and migrating birds within this property.
-Some of the popular recreational activities that tourists do within the area include swimming, hiking, boating, and camping.
+Despite their differences, each unit has a large reservoir, natural terrains, and natural forested habitats.
+There are bear, deer and migrating birds within the site.
+Some of the popular recreational activities within the area include swimming, hiking, boating, and camping.

 This is probably one of the most recognizable national park service sites in California, if not the US.
 Aside from being a UNESCO World Heritage Site, this national park is best known for its granite cliffs, giant sequoia groves, waterfalls, glaciers, and streams.
 On top of that, the park is also teeming with biological diversity.
 Nearly all of the park premises is designated as a wilderness area.